-These days it seems almost anyone can DJ but when it comes to one of the most important days of your life do you really want to have your trust in an amateur?
+These days it seems almost anyone is a DJ but when it comes to one of the most important days of your life do you really want to have your trust in an amateur?

 1. Reputation – A professional DJ company needs to up hold a high quality in both sound and service to stay in business.
-If he has great equipment but lacks personal skills (such as being “cold” or unapproachable) his customers most likely wont recommend him.
+If they have great equipment but lack personal skills (such as being “cold” or unapproachable) their customers wont recommend them.

-2. Equipment – Just because “johnny” has an awesome home sound system doesn’t mean the system will be great in your hall that seats 200 people.
-A DJ will have equipment that is suited for larger rooms and therefor give you the best sound for your venue size and the number of people.
+2. Equipment – Just because “johnny” has an awesome home sound system doesn’t mean the system will be great in your venue that seats 200 people.
+A DJ will have equipment that is suited for both small and larger rooms and therefor give you the best sound for your venue size and the number of people.

-3. Dependability – yeah its great to ask a friend, neighbor and give them a few bucks for doing so but remember your booking someone for what is one of the most important days of your life, booking something usually 6-12months in advance so although “Johnny” is keen now by the time your wedding rolls in will he still be as keen or will he “get a better offer” a few weeks out leaving you with no one?
+3. Dependability – yeah its great to ask a friend, neighbor and give them a few bucks for doing so but remember your booking someone for what is one of the most important days of your life, usually booking most of your vendors/suppliers 6-12months in advance so although “Johnny” is keen now by the time your wedding rolls in will he still be as keen or will he “get a better offer” a few weeks out leaving you with no one?

-4. Presentation – As a hire professional your DJ should come both dressed and prepared for your .
+4. Presentation – As a hired professional your DJ should come both dressed and prepared for your wedding.
 This would mean dressing appropriately, he should not come in jeans and ripped t-shirt for your cocktail event.
-His equipment should be clean and set up neatly with plenty of time to spare.
+His equipment should be clean, well maintained and set up neatly with plenty of time to spare.

 8. Handling Requests – A professional DJ should be able to put his tastes in music aside and focus purely on your tastes and the atmosphere for the evening.
-He will know is certain song requests are inappropriate (due to language or content) or if they will destroy the atmosphere (meaning clear the dance floor) without having to play the song.
+He will know if certain song requests are inappropriate (due to language or content) or if they will destroy the atmosphere (meaning clear the dance floor) without having to play the song to find out.

 Once you’ve decided a professional is the way to go, call or meet a few and find out what they do or don’t do for their money but most importantly how you feel about them and their style (both personal and musical).